Benefits of Esports in Schools

 It is not a secret that kids love playing video games.
 Therefore, incorporating video games into education should be enough to increase engagement, right?
 Well, not quite so.
 Gaming itself is a fun leisure activity enjoyed by many, including children.
 It is primarily a form of entertainment and recreation.
 It's about having fun and enjoying interactive experiences, whether alone or with friends.

-If you are looking for a new way to reinforce learning and engage students, you should be looking into esports, or more specifically, esports education and game-based learning, which is all about organized, competitive play that extends far beyond the confines of the screen.
+If you are looking for a new way to reinforce learning and engage students, you should be looking into esports, or more specifically, esports education and game-based learning, which is all about organized, competitive play that extends far beyond the screen.
+With 64% of teens finding school boring and 30% seeing it as irrelevant to their future careers, esports offers a way to turn disengagement into excitement.

-Perhaps the most important value is that esports can boost student engagement and motivation, particularly for those who are not traditionally engaged in conventional sports or classroom activities.
+Perhaps the most important value is that esports can boost student engagement and motivation, particularly for those who are not traditionally engaged in conventional sports or classroom activities. and therefore reducing chronic absenteeism.
 For those students, esports can provide a fun and engaging way to learn.
 It can help students develop a sense of community and belonging.
 Research suggests that the interactive and immersive qualities of games can significantly improve engagement and motivation.

-Many aspects of competitive gaming require an understanding of technology and often involve game design and coding elements.
-This can help students develop a strong foundation in STEM subjects, which are increasingly important in the 21st-century workforce.
-Research has established that games could enhance learning outcomes, particularly in STEM subjects, where complex concepts can be visualized and interacted with in a virtual environment.
-This extension of the real world allows students to explore concepts in a safe and controlled environment and to make mistakes without fear of consequences.
-This can lead to deeper understanding and better retention of material.
+Many aspects of esports and video games require an understanding of technology and often involve game design and coding elements.
+This helps students develop a strong foundation in STEM subjects, which are increasingly important in the 21st-century workforce.
+Research has also established that games could enhance learning outcomes, particularly in STEM subjects, where complex concepts can be visualized and interacted with in a virtual environment.

 Esports encompasses various domains, from traditional roles such as marketing, HR, and finance to industry-specific positions like shout casters, coaches, event coordinators, and, you guessed it, professional players.
 It also includes surprising career options like beauticians and physical therapists, catering to professional players and teams' unique needs.
 Think of it this way: a football team isn't solely composed of players, and a pharmaceutical company doesn't exclusively collaborate with chemical engineers and pharmacists.
-The esports industry presents a multitude of opportunities.
+Esports also overlaps with Career and Technical Education (CTE) pathways like digital arts, media production, and IT, providing students with a head start in high-demand fields The esports industry presents a many opportunities.

 Games that resonate with students are those that mirror their interests and challenges.
 For instance, integrating popular esports games like Fortnite and Apex Legends into the curriculum can provide opportunities for students to learn coding, digital storytelling, and even economics within a relevant and exciting context.
 An example of this would be online video games, which involve in-game economies that can be used to teach students about economics.
 Since video games require players to monitor their environment constantly, make rapid decisions, and coordinate their motor skills, their information processing skills are constantly improving, allowing gamers to focus on relevant details while filtering out distractions.
 Esports also encourages critical thinking and enhances cognitive skills such as spatial awareness and reaction time.